Graduate Student Handbook

 Complete Yearly Review ( February 1st) and Request Ph.D.
 Continuation Status ( February 15th)

-1. It is the student’s responsibility to keep track of the milestones he/she should be reaching each semester.
+It is the responsibility of each student to keep track of the milestones he/she should be reaching each semester.

-2. If a student does not feel he/she can reach a specific milestone on time, he/she should contact the Graduate Affairs Coordinator as soon as possible to receive instructions on how to proceed.
-All paperwork must be turned in on time.
+If a student does not feel he/she can reach a specific milestone on time, he/she should contact the Graduate Affairs Coordinator as soon as possible to receive instructions on how to proceed.
+All paperwork must be submitted on time to CBSA.

-Doctoral students must complete a series of milestones prior to advancing to candidacy.
+Doctoral students must complete a series of milestones prior to advancing to candidacy and obtaining their PhD in Chemistry and Biochemistry.

 Graded Graduate Coursework (18 hours minimum)